mhallerud/multiplex_wormhole/docs/1_BatchPrimerDesign.md

 **PRIMER3_PATH** : Path to primer3_core file.

+## Outputs
+For each template sequence, a Primer3 output file and error file will be saved with naming based on the template SEQUENCE_ID: <SEQUENCE_ID>.out and <SEQUENCE_ID>.err.
+All outputs will be saved to `OUTDIR`.
+See the [primer3 Manual](https://primer3.org/manual.html) for interpreting output files.

 ## Defaults
 Default settings are found in the ***Primer3_Base_NoSecondaryFilters.txt*** and ***Primer3_Broad_NoSecondaryFilters.txt*** under multiplex_wormhole/primer3_settings.
 These settings can be manually changed in the text files.
 For details on primer3 setting options and definitions, see the [primer3 Manual](https://primer3.org/manual.html).
 Settings can also be explored in [Primer3Plus](https://www.primer3plus.com) and settings file saved.
 Make sure that SEQUENCE_ID=, SEQUENCE_TEMPLATE=, and SEQUENCE_TARGET= remain blank before inputting to the script.